rust-embedded/rust-raspberrypi-OS-tutorials/14_virtual_mem_part2_mmio_remap/README.md

 ## Test it

-When you load the kernel, you can now see that the driver's MMIO virtual addresses start at `0x1_f000_0000`:
+When you load the kernel, you can now see that the driver's MMIO virtual addresses start right after the `.data` section:

 Raspberry Pi 3: